MCC Panel

 Fire Fighting Pump Control Panel (MCC Panel), Diesel Engine Control Panel and Deluge Valve Control Panel

-Proline Systems design special control panels for usage in different types of fire fighting systems.
+Proline Systems Private Limited design special control panels for usage in different types of fire fighting systems.
 These can be made as per the particular needs of the application and the specifications provided by the clients.
 Our control panels for firefighting systems are perfect for all types of HP.
 These type of control panels are used to keep the Fire Fighting Pumps Battle ready in case of Fire Breakout.
 Fire pumps may be powered either by an electric motor or a diesel engine or very occasionally a steam turbine.

 LHS Cable